Put your best foot forward this Autumn

 Amongst the top 10 is the Elidir Trail in Pont Melin-fach near Ystradfellte in the Brecon Beacons National Park.
 In the heart of Waterfall Country, the falls can be spectacular after heavy rain.

-Along the trail, according to folkore, is the entrance to the fairy kingdom.
+Along the trail, according to folklore, is the entrance to the fairy kingdom.
 But even it you don’t spot a fairy, you’ll see plenty of mosses, ferns and lichens along the way!

 Trees from around the world line the Forest Garden Discovery Trail in Coed y Brenin Forest Park near Dolgellau.
 Finding the name labels and fascinating fact signs can be a great game for younger walkers and a great place to visit during half term.